processone/docs.ejabberd.im/content/admin/configuration/authentication.md

 pam_service: ejabberd
 ```

-Though it is quite easy to set up PAM support in `ejabberd`, PAM itself
+Though it is quite easy to set up PAM support in `ejabberd`, there are several
-introduces some security issues:
+problems that you may need to solve:

 - To perform PAM authentication `ejabberd` uses external C-program
  called `epam`.
 By default, it is located in